wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/wazuh_agent_package_fedora22_or_greater.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-.. meta:: Learn how to install the Wazuh agent on Fedora
+.. meta:: :description: Learn how to install the Wazuh agent on Fedora

 .. _wazuh_agent_package_fedora22_or_greater: